Ancient Rome: Fall of the Western Roman Empire

-The Eastern Empire had a different fate.
-It survived for almost 1000 years after the fall of its Western counterpart and became the most stable Christian realm during the Middle Ages.
+The Eastern Empire survived for almost 1000 years after the fall of its Western counterpart and became the most stable Christian realm during the Middle Ages.
 During the 6th century, Justinian reconquered the Italian peninsula from the Ostrogoths, North Africa from the Vandals, and southern Hispania from the Visigoths.
 But within a few years of Justinian's death, Byzantine possessions in Italy were greatly reduced by the Lombards who settled in the peninsula.
-In the east, partially due to the weakening effect of the Plague of Justinian, the Byzantines were threatened by the rise of Islam.
-Its followers rapidly brought about the conquest of the Levant, the conquest of Armenia and the conquest of Egypt during the Arab–Byzantine wars, and soon presented a direct threat to Constantinople.
-In the following century, the Arabs also captured southern Italy and Sicily.
-On the west, Slavic populations were also able to penetrate deep into the Balkans.
+In the east, partially due to the weakening effect of the Plague of Justinian as well as a series of mutually destructive wars against the Persian Sassanian Empire, the Byzantines were threatened by the rise of Islam.
+Its followers rapidly brought about the conquest of the Levant, the conquest of North Africa and the conquest of Egypt during the Arab–Byzantine wars, and soon presented a direct threat to Constantinople.
+In the following century, the Arabs captured southern Italy and Sicily.
+In the west, Slavic populations penetrated deep into the Balkans.

-The Byzantines, however, managed to stop further Islamic expansion into their lands during the 8th century and, beginning in the 9th century, reclaimed parts of the conquered lands.
+The Byzantine Romans, however, managed to stop further Islamic expansion into their lands during the 8th century and, beginning in the 9th century, reclaimed parts of the conquered lands.
 In 1000 AD, the Eastern Empire was at its height: Basil II reconquered Bulgaria and Armenia, and culture and trade flourished.
 However, soon after, this expansion was abruptly stopped in 1071 with the Byzantine defeat in the Battle of Manzikert.
 The aftermath of this battle sent the empire into a protracted period of decline.
 Two decades of internal strife and Turkic invasions ultimately led Emperor Alexios I Komnenos to send a call for help to the Western European kingdoms in 1095.
 The West responded with the Crusades, eventually resulting in the Sack of Constantinople by participants of the Fourth Crusade.
 The conquest of Constantinople in 1204 fragmented what remained of the Empire into successor states; the ultimate victor was the Empire of Nicaea.
 After the recapture of Constantinople by Imperial forces, the Empire was little more than a Greek state confined to the Aegean coast.
-The Byzantine Empire collapsed when Mehmed the Conqueror conquered Constantinople on 29 May 1453.
+The Eastern Roman (Byzantine) Empire collapsed when Mehmed the Conqueror conquered Constantinople on 29 May 1453.

 Society

 The imperial city of Rome was the largest urban center in the empire, with a population variously estimated from 450,000 to close to one million.
-The public spaces in Rome resounded with such a din of hooves and clatter of iron chariot wheels that Julius Caesar had once proposed a ban on chariot traffic during the day.
-Historical estimates show that around 20 per cent of the population under jurisdiction of ancient Rome (25–40%, depending on the standards used, in Roman Italy) lived in innumerable urban centers, with population of 10,000 and more and several military settlements, a very high rate of urbanisation by pre-industrial standards.
+Around 20% of the population under jurisdiction of ancient Rome (25–40%, depending on the standards used, in Roman Italy) lived in innumerable urban centers, with population of 10,000 and more and several military settlements, a very high rate of urbanisation by pre-industrial standards.
 Most of those centers had a forum, temples, and other buildings similar to Rome's.
-Average life expectancy was about 28.
+The average life expectancy in the Middle Empire was about 26–28 years.